Albert, Somme: History

-The German army recaptured the town in March 1918 during the Spring Offensive; the British, to prevent the Germans from using the church tower as a machine gun post, British troops bombarded and destroyed the basilica.
+The German army recaptured the town in March 1918 during the Spring Offensive; the British, to prevent the Germans from using the church tower as a machine gun post, bombarded and destroyed the basilica.
 The statue fell in April 1918 and was never recovered.

 Albert was completely reconstructed after the war, including widening and re-orienting the town's main streets.
-The Basilica, however, was faithfully rebuilt according to its original design by Eduoard Duthoit, the son of the architect who had overseen its construction in 1885–95.
+The Basilica, however, was faithfully rebuilt according to its original design by Eduoard Duthoit, the son of the architect who had overseen its construction in 1885–1895.
 The present statue is an exact replica of Roze's original design, and a war memorial designed by Roze and featuring an image of the Leaning Virgin can be seen in the Abri (Shelter) Museum, which houses souvenirs of the war.
 The underground shelters in which the museum is located served as protective bunkers for Albert's residents during aerial bombardments in World War II.

-The city appears in a short story, The Garden of Forking Paths, by the Argentine writer Jorge Luís Borges.
+The city appears in the short story "The Garden of Forking Paths", by the Argentine writer Jorge Luis Borges.
 In the story it is the location of a British artillery park that the Germans are about to bomb during World War I.

 The Beaumont-Hamel Newfoundland Memorial is located only 9 kilometres from the village.
-It is a memorial site dedicated to Dominion of Newfoundland forces members who were killed during World War I. Officially opened by British Field Marshal Earl Haig in 1925, the memorial is one of only two National Historic Sites of Canada located outside of Canada.
+It is a memorial site dedicated to Dominion of Newfoundland forces members who were killed during World War I. Officially opened by British field marshal Earl Haig in 1925, the memorial is one of only two National Historic Sites of Canada located outside of Canada.